 Isuru Nanayakkara looks at traditional technologies and modern approaches to lightweight shell construction to seek a better perspective on how shell technology can be appropriated to different local contexts.

 Norman Train continues his look at quality management systems with an introduction to the principles of ISO 9001:2015.

 The Institution's BIM Panel summarises key changes resulting from the replacement of BS 1192 with BS EN ISO 19650 as a BIM framework.

 James Norman introduces the Institution's new guide to conceptual design.

-This Technical Guidance Note discusses the impact torsion has on the design and detailing of reinforced concrete elements.
+This note discusses the impact torsion has on the design and detailing of reinforced concrete elements.